simple-apps-suite/simple-collab/docs/API.md

 Status | Error Code              | Description
 -------|-------------------------|----------------------------------------------
 400    | malformed_request       | Request body is not valid JSON.
+400    | timestamp_missing       | Timestamp field missing.
 400    | identity_missing        | Identity field missing.
 400    | username_missing        | Username field missing.
 400    | signature_missing       | Signature field missing.
+400    | timestamp_invalid       | Timestamp is not a valid UNIX timestamp.
 400    | signature_invalid       | Signature does not match.
 400    | identity_not_associated | Identity is not associated with the user.
 404    | unknown_identity        | Identity hash not found.